Pankaj-Str/Complete-Python-Mastery/55 Day Case Study/Share Market/Share Market Case Study.md

 # Share Market Case Study Using Pandas, Matplotlib, and Seaborn

-This tutorial walks you through a simple case study on analyzing share market data for beginners.
 We'll use Apple Inc. (AAPL) stock as an example, fetching historical daily data from January 1, 2024, to November 11, 2025 (based on current date).
 The goal is to explore the data, visualize price trends and volume, and perform basic analysis like calculating moving averages and correlations.

 We'll cover:
 - Fetching stock data.